sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Laboji](https://github.com/rezaaa/Laboji), by Mohammad Reza Mahmoudi: A sketch plugin for adding emoji on layer name like colorful labels or tags.
 - [Sketch Plugin Skew](https://github.com/mheesakkers/sketch-plugin-skew), by Misha: A Sketch plugin for skewing (or shearing) shapes horizontally or vertically.
+- [Symbol Text Inspector](https://github.com/dbilyk/symboltextinspector), by Dmitri Bilyk: Easily inspect the specifications of all text overrides in symbols, including in nested symbols.
 - [6Spiral](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin), by Matej Marjanovic: 6Spiral is a sketch plugin to draw spiral shapes (archimedean and logarithmic spirals) and it also allows you to convert the 2D spirals into 3D-like helix shapes at a specified isometric angle.
-- [Symbol Text Inspector](https://github.com/dbilyk/SymbolTextInspector), by Dmitri Bilyk: Easily inspect the specifications of all text overrides in symbols, including in nested symbols.
 - [Truncate Text Lines](https://github.com/mamuso/sketch-truncate-textlines), by Manuel Muñoz: Truncate the number of lines of a textbox, adding an ellipsis if needed.
 It works using words or characters.
 - [Overrideit Sketchplugin](https://github.com/ahmedmigo/overrideit-sketchplugin), by Ahmed Genaidy: Overrideit is sketch plugin that allow designers to search in overridelist and overrides dropdowns, and with many other features.
 - [Rough](https://github.com/mathieudutour/rough-sketch), by mathieudutour: Transform your shapes in a sketchy, scribbly, hand-drawn-like, style.